vpavlenko/web-2024-template/README.md

 Once you've changed anything, open <img width="170" alt="Screenshot 2024-09-29 at 11 55 25" src="https://github.com/user-attachments/assets/609846a8-9449-453c-b47b-57da07be9f8b"> in Cursor and try to commit and sync your changes to Github.

+If you're lost, open a Terminal, press Cmd+K (Ctrl+K) and describe what you want from Git in plain English.

 ## Deploy

 In the Cursor IDE, open a Terminal and run: